lcymburajr/s3_static_website/README.md

 </html>
 ```

-Git track, commit and push
+3. Git track, commit and push:
 ```
 git add .
 git commit -m "website"
 git push
 ```

-1. Go to github create a Pull request review and merge.
+4. Go to Github, create a pull request, review and merge.
-1. Wait for circleCI finished build.
+1. Wait for CircleCI finish build.
-1. go to s3 static bucket url and you should see your webpage!
+1. Go to S3 static bucket url and you should see your webpage!